Wondering how to start a service business, but don’t have a lot of money to spend to get things going? You’re in the right place.

-There are several different levels of Chromebook, from an underpowered model for less than $200 (don’t get that one) to a high-end model around $1,000.
+There are several different levels of Chromebook, from an underpowered model for less than $200 (don’t get that one) to a high-end model for around $1,000.
 The average Chromebook models cost between $250 and $350.
 Let’s set aside $300 for ours.

 Pro tip: If you’re going into graphic design, I don’t recommend working on a computer that costs less than $500.
 It just won’t be powerful enough.
 You can try to buy a used laptop for around $500, but it’s likely to be too outdated and slow.
 You’ll need to set aside some extra dough for a better laptop or desktop computer, depending on your needs.

 A website is a must, and the first step is buying a domain name for your business.